Starlink Mini for Business in Canada: Price, Plans, Vehicles & Backup Use

 Starlink Mini isn’t a perfect solution for everyone, but for Canadian businesses that work in remote areas, it’s genuinely game changing.
 My brother-in-law’s crews went from being completely disconnected at job sites to having faster internet than some people get in cities.

-At $279 to $399 for hardware and $70 to $189/month for service, it’s affordable enough to test without a major commitment.
+With hardware often seen around $349 to $399 CAD and Roam service commonly priced around $70 to $189/month depending on the plan, it is affordable enough for many businesses to test without a major long-term commitment.
 And unlike cellular boosters or expensive satellite phone plans, it actually delivers usable bandwidth for modern business applications.

 If your work takes you to places where cell phones don’t work, and you’ve been struggling with that for years, the Starlink Mini is worth a try.
 Set up a test unit, run it for a month at your typical job sites, and see if it solves your connectivity problems.
 Starlink offers a 30 day satisfaction guarantee, so you can return the hardware for a full refund if it doesn’t deliver.
 For most remote Canadian businesses, it will.